nih-cfde/announcements/2021-11-29-announcements.md

 # CFDE Announcements

 ## Cross-Pollination Events
 Our next scheduled meeting will take place on **Tuesday, December 7th at 11am PST / 2pm EST**.
-December's meeting is scheduled to have presentations from R03s detailing their progress and experiences using CF data and tools.
+December's meeting is scheduled to have presentations from R03 awardees detailing their progress and experiences using CF data and tools.
 Regular Cross-Pollination events take place on the first Tuesday of every month.
 Please check out the  [Cross-Pollination Schedule](https://docs.google.com/spreadsheets/d/1hQAeOLkivUZZnwZ_KxfGw3neezMaWbrPk9nnFiKfQGA/edit?usp=sharing) for more details.

 ## Open Human Reference Atlas Meeting
 On **Friday, December 10, 8am PST / 11am EST** the HuBMAP Consortium is hosting a two part meeting: